Claus process

-The vast majority of the 64,000,000 tonnes of sulfur produced worldwide in 2005 was byproduct sulfur from refineries and other hydrocarbon processing plants.
-Sulfur is used for manufacturing sulfuric acid, medicine, cosmetics, fertilizers and rubber products.
-Elemental sulfur is used as fertilizer and pesticide.
+Moreover, the input feedstock is usually a mixture of gases, containing hydrogen cyanide, hydrocarbons, sulfur dioxide or ammonia.
+The mixture may begin as raw natural gas, or output from physical and chemical gas treatment units (Selexol, Rectisol, Purisol and amine scrubbers) when e.g. refining crude oil.

+Gases containing over 25% H2S are suitable for the recovery of sulfur in straight-through Claus plants.
+Gases with less than 25% H2S can be processed through alternate configurations such as a split flow, or feed and air preheating.

 History

 The process was invented by Carl Friedrich Claus, a German chemist working in England.
 A British patent was issued to him in 1883.
 The process was later significantly modified by IG Farben.

-Claus was born in Kassel in the German State of Hesse in 1827, and studied chemistry in Marburg before he emigrated to England in 1852.
-He died in London in 1900.

 Process description

 A schematic process flow diagram of a basic 2+1-reactor (converter) SuperClaus unit is shown below:

 The Claus technology can be divided into two process steps, thermal and catalytic.